pointfreeco/swift-parsing/README.md

 Parsers.Map<Prefix<Substring>, Substring>
 ```

 Notice how the type of the parser encodes the operations that we performed.
-This adds a bit of complexity when using these types, but comes with some performance benefits because Swift can usually optimize the creation of those nested types.
+This adds a bit of complexity when using these types, but comes with some performance benefits because Swift can usually optimize away the creation of those nested types.

 ### Result builder